ceaserone/GreyNoice.Search/README.md

 ## 🚀 Setup & Usage
 1. Add your [Greynoise.io](https://viz.greynoise.io/account/api-key) API key to `config.php`.
 2. Host the files on a PHP-enabled server.
 3. Query any IP and get results fast.
-On the go, no login, get ip info and run.8
+On the go, no login, get ip grab info and onto next task..

 ### 🔗 [Live Demo](https://synacknetwork.wuaze.com/greynoise/)

 That's it!
 Simple, fast, and effective.
-Go ahead—smack it, throw it around, and get scanning!
+Go ahead—smack it, throw it around, smack that ass and get scanning!!